zahrakhanjani128/TopicModel_EmotionCorrelation/index.md

 #### 3. EMOTION PREDICTION USING LDA FEATURES
-Tokenization of Text
-Use of Gensim
-Creation of Bag-of-words, dictionary and corpus
+- In this method we start with the tokenization of text.
+We have used Gensim (https://radimrehurek.com/gensim/).
+It is a free Python library for topic modelling.
+It does the creation of Bag-of-words, Gensim dictionary and corpus.
-LDA Features - 144
+- We obtain 144 LDA Features.
-INPUT - 144 features
+- INPUT - 144 features
-OUTPUT - Emotion Label - 0/1 representing Negative/Positive respectively
+- OUTPUT - Emotion Label - 0/1 representing Negative/Positive respectively
-Binary Classification using Random Forest
+- Next we perform a Binary Classification using Random Forest.
+Random Forest with different depths will be tried to avoid overfitting.

 <img width="789" alt="Screenshot 2021-12-22 at 4 43 15 PM" src="https://user-images.githubusercontent.com/1511050/147163267-2ae6c12d-9b39-43f8-a5e8-0752231b4848.png">